Sleep Apnoea

 Who Is At Risk of Sleep Apnoea?

-OSA can affect men, women and children, regardless of age, weight, height or ethnicity.
-However, there are certain factors that can increase an individual’s potential for having OSA.
-These can include:
+OSA can affect virtually anyone – regardless of age, weight, height, or ethnicity.
+That said, certain factors can increase an individual’s potential for having OSA, such as:

 - Nasal obstruction (due to allergies, a deviated septum, or other sinus issues)

-- Family history of snoring or sleep apnoea
+- A family history of snoring or sleep apnoea

 - Smoking